 - Note 1(f) and Note 11 Impairment of loans and advances with regards to the expected credit loss modelling and judgments, including: - Determining criteria for significant increase in credit risk: An asset moves to Stage 2 when its credit risk has increased significantly since initial recognition.
-In assessing whether the credit risk of an asset has significantly increased the Credit Union takes into account qualitative and quantitative reasonable and supportable forward-looking information; - Choosing appropriate models and assumptions for the measurement of expected credit loss; and - Establishing groups of similar financial assets for the purposes of measuring expected credit loss: When expected credit loss is measured on a collective basis, the financial instruments are grouped on the basis of shared risk characteristics. - Note 3(a) Recognition and measurement of revenue from contracts with customers; - Note 13 Fair value assumptions used for land and buildings; - Note 12 Fair value assumptions used for other financial assets; and - Note 19 Estimation of the lease term and determination of the appropriate rate to discount the lease payments.
+In assessing whether the credit risk of an asset has significantly increased the Credit Union takes into account qualitative and quantitative reasonable and supportable forward-looking information; - Choosing appropriate models and assumptions for the measurement of expected credit loss; and - Establishing groups of similar financial assets for the purposes of measuring expected credit loss: When expected credit loss is measured on a collective basis, the financial instruments are grouped on the basis of shared risk characteristics. - Note 13 Fair value assumptions used for land and buildings; - Note 12 Fair value assumptions used for other financial assets; and - Note 19 Estimation of the lease term and determination of the appropriate rate to discount the lease payments.